nikitamishagin/eltex_mes/README.md

   incorporate it into this project.
 - Improved the part of the README that covers legacy solutions.
 - Added a section for contributors.
+- Added templates for issues and pull requests.

 ### List of modules that can be adapted for Eltex (series 23xx/33xx/53xx/54xx)